 Adding full-text search to an application usually means spinning up Elasticsearch, OpenSearch, or Solr.
 That approach works, but it introduces another system to run, sync, and keep consistent.
-At Trendyol DisplayAds, we challenged that assumption and ended up replacing Elasticsearch with PostgreSQL's built-in full-text search.
-This article shares our journey, the benchmark results that convinced us, and a practical guide to using PostgreSQL FTS.
+We challenged that assumption and ended up replacing Elasticsearch with PostgreSQL's built-in full-text search.
+This article shares our journey and a practical guide to using PostgreSQL FTS.

 Who Should Read This

 Engineers and architects considering search solutions for medium-scale applications will find this useful.
 If you already use PostgreSQL and your search volume is moderate—hundreds of thousands to a few million documents, tens to low hundreds of queries per second—PostgreSQL Full Text Search may be enough.
-We cover the trade-offs, benchmark data, and a step-by-step tutorial to evaluate it for your own use case.
+We cover the trade-offs and a step-by-step tutorial to evaluate it for your own use case.

 Why consider PostgreSQL FTS before Elasticsearch?
 As Miftahul Huda notes, Elasticsearch is often overkill for small-to-medium apps.
 It requires additional expertise, complex deployment and monitoring, extra operational cost, and synchronization between your primary database and the search index.
 PostgreSQL's built-in search provides language support, simpler architecture, cost efficiency, and zero sync lag—all without extra infrastructure.